ayaannshaikhh/questopia/README.md

 - actually code it...

 ## Python HTTP Server
-Currently looking into the Python HTTP server to display values of the terminal into
+Currently looking into the Python HTTP server to display values of the terminal into a local browser using HTML5/CSS.
 - `cd display`
 - `python3 -m http.server 8000`
 ### Killing the Server